ttulttul/ComfyUI-Iterative-Mixer/README.md

 ## Updates

+## January 12th, 2024

+- The iterative mixing sampler code has been extensively reworked.
+- Masked latents are now handled correctly; however, iterative mixing is not a good fit for using the `VAEEncodeForInpaint` node because it erases the masked part, leaving nothing for the iterative mixer to blend with.
+- The `euler_perlin` sampling mode has been fixed up.
+Some things that were apparently working before were not actually implemented correctly.
+This is still an area of active investigation; consider any functionality in this mode to be highly experimental and subject to change.

 ## January 4th, 2024

 - Added new nodes that implement iterative mixing in combination with the `SamplerCustom` node from ComfyUI, which produces very clean output (no graininess).
 See the documentation below for details along with a new example workflow.
 This new approach includes the addition of a noise masking strategy that may improve results further.